EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Immune to Non-Bane Damage (22)

-{% hint style="info" %}
+!!! info
       Immune to Non-Bane Damage, denoted by special attack 22 or "O" (old code), prevents the NPC from being damaged by weapons that don't have the bane type matching its bodytype.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |